Model No. FFC-100-100 and FFC-100-200

 To lock the system, simply click the checkbox at the top of the screen labeled “Lock” and the system should snap fairly quickly into a lock.
 If the system does not lock, and immediately rails, uncheck the “Lock” checkbox, change the sign of the VCO by selecting the opposite “VCO sign” checkbox to the right of the “lock” checkbox, and try again.
 If the system still does not lock, check that your PID parameters are set to, or near to, the values given in your CoC and shipped with the system.
 If there is still no lock, check the Troubleshooting section for potential solutions.

 Once a lock has been obtained, the green plot of phase noise on the “Phase Noise PSD, std dev =” plot will show a dramatic reduction in noise from ƒCEO's unlocked state.
-Despite what the title of the graph says, the number displayed after “std dev =” is the integrated phase noise PSD not the standard deviation.
 This number is a good characterization of the stability of your lock.
 A good lock of ƒCEO is indicated by an integrated phase noise PSD less than 2 rad, but this value can be pushed down even further by adjusting the PID settings of your FFC-100.

 Before adjusting the PID parameters, uncheck “Auto-refresh” at the top of the screen.
 Change the value of “RBW: 576 Hz; Points:” to “3e6”, then recheck “Auto-refresh” (figure 34).
 This will update the graph to plot more points and give a more accurate representation of the phase noise.
 It is important that Auto-Refresh be unchecked before making this adjustment, however, as doing so while the plot is refreshing may cause the FPGA software to crash.
 If this happens, simply relaunch the software and start again.